Coffee bean: Coffee plant

+The coffee tree produces fruit often referred to as a coffee cherry, but unlike the cherry, which contains a single pit, it most commonly contains two seeds with their flat sides together.
+The seeds are referred to as beans because of their appearance, though they are not true beans.
+A few coffee cherries, referred to as "peaberries" contain a single seed; they make up around 10% to 15% of all coffee beans.
+It is sometimes asserted that because the single bean does not need to share nutrients between two separated beans, it has a superior flavour profile with bright acidity, sweetness, and concentrated and complex flavours, but there is little evidence to support this; for example, peaberries may have been selected from high-quality beans.

-The coffee tree averages from 5–10 m in height.
-As the tree gets older, it produces less fruit and slowly loses any pest- and disease-resistance.
-The coffee beans come from the seeds which contained in fruits from trees and shrubs naturally grown in African forests.
-Humans produce coffee by roasting, grinding and brewing the green coffee beans.
+Coffee trees range from 5 to 10 m in height.
+As the tree gets older, it produces less fruit and slowly loses its resistance to pests and diseases.
+The coffee beans are in the seeds of fruits from trees and shrubs that originally grew naturally in African forests.
+Humans produce coffee by roasting, grinding and brewing the raw (green) coffee beans.

 Coffee plants are often grown in rows spaced apart depending on the desired density chosen by the farmer.
-Some farmers plant other trees, such as shade trees or other cash-crop trees, such as orange trees around them or plant the coffee on the sides of hills, because they need specific conditions to flourish.
-Ideally, Arabica coffee beans are grown at temperatures between 15 and 24 C and Robusta between 24 and 30 C and receive between 500 and 3000 mm of rainfall per year.
-More rain is needed at the beginning of the season when the fruit is developing and less later in the season as it ripens.
+Some farmers plant shade trees or cash-crop trees, such as orange trees, around them, or plant the coffee on the sides of hills to provide the conditions coffee needs to flourish.
+Ideally, Arabica coffee beans are grown at temperatures between 15 and 24 C and Robusta between 24 and 30 C, and receive between 500 and 3000 mm of rainfall per year.
+More rain is needed at the beginning of the season when the fruit is developing, and less later in the season as it ripens.

-Two lesser known species grown for consumption are Coffea liberica and Coffea racemosa.
+Two lesser-known species grown for consumption are Coffea liberica and Coffea racemosa.